-The geoip keyword enables (you) to match on the source, destination or source and destination IP addresses of network traffic, and to see to which country it belongs.
-To be able to do this, Suricata uses GeoIP API of Maxmind.
+The geoip keyword enables (you) to match on the source, destination or source and destination IPv4 addresses of network traffic, and to see to which country it belongs.
+To be able to do this, Suricata uses the GeoIP2 API of MaxMind.